polla-fattah/FSPD/README.md

    + w -> Weekly
    + m -> Monthly
    + v -> dividends Only
+- respond404: specify response of unavailable values can be warning or error (default is 'warning')
 ###Description
 This function returns a data frame contains data for specified list of symbol, dates as start date and end date and selected source google or yahoo.